elie111/JenkinsHW/README.md

 <p align="center" >
   <img src="/Images/newshtml.png" alt="drawing" style="width:700px;"/>
 </p>
+we managed to run the html file on localhost:8080 with the help of an opensource http server program you can find the original repository [here](https://github.com/CoderFromScratch/simple-java-http-server)

 ### **Jenkins pipeline**

-* we created a jenkins pipeline to automate the building and deployment process, we used a worker node to run the pipeline script
+* we created a jenkins pipeline to automate the building and deployment process, we used a worker node to run the pipeline script and we connected the github account to jenkins and ran the script with "pipeline script from SCM"

 <p align="center" >
   <img src="/Images/workernode.png" alt="drawing" style="width:700px;"/>